 These enormous water lilies are a prominent fixture in the San Francisco Conservatory of Flowers‘ Aquatic Plants Gallery.
 These impressive plants produce massive white and pink flowers that typically stick around for just 2 days.
 The gigantic leaves float on top of the water, growing to be between 4 and 6 feet across!

-28. 6 fascinating tide pools to explore around the Bay Area
+30. Explore fascinating tide pools around the Bay Area

 If you’re a California native lucky enough to live on the coast, then you know that tide pooling is an awesome way to enjoy the beach.
 We’ve put together a list of great tide pools to visit around the Bay Area, so put on your best waterproof shoes and get ready to explore.
 Tidepooling is a fun activity for kids and adults alike, but remember: you’re a guest in these critters’ habitat, so try not to disturb whatever you find and always watch your step.
 Be sure to visit at low tide, and watch out for sneaker waves.